 Advance care planning: They help patients and families make complex decisions about care, including navigating ethical considerations and end-of-life choices.

-Perinatal palliative care: For pregnant patients, this subspecialty can provide comfort care for newborns with life-limiting conditions, ensuring the parents’ values are honored in the decision-making process.
+Perinatal palliative care: For pregnant patients, this subspecialty can provide comfort care for newborns with life-limiting conditions, ensuring that parents’ values are honored in decision-making.

 Who they help